vineelapentyala/notable_web_backend/README.md

 # notable_web_backend
 Take Home Project for Notable Health
-# Web API using NodeJS, TypeScript, TypeORM and a Postgres DB
+# Web API using NodeJS, TypeScript, TypeORM and a Postgres DB(running on Docker)

 Steps to run this project:

-1. Make sure Node.js and npm are installed
-To check if you have installed Node.js, run:
+1. Make sure Node.js, npm and docker-compose are installed To check if you have installed Node.js, run:
 ```
 node -v